aditya0yadav/gsoc-proposal/README.md

 Modern ML systems heavily rely on vector embeddings and feature management for efficient similarity search, recommendation systems, and ML model serving.
 While Apache Beam excels at data processing, it currently lacks native integration with Vector Databases and Feature Stores.
 This gap creates friction in ML workflows, requiring developers to build custom solutions or manage complex pipelines across multiple systems.

-The need for this integration is driven by several factors:
+The need for this integration is driven by:
 - Growing adoption of vector-based similarity search in ML applications
 - Increasing importance of feature management in ML pipelines
 - Need for efficient handling of high-dimensional data at scale